fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

    ![Add Users](./assets/invite-members.png)

 9. Now, you can install Aperture using the instructions provided.
-You can also skip this step and install Aperture later on.

    ![Install Aperture](./assets/install-aperture.png)